Autonomous Search of Semantic Objects in Unknown Environments: Mapping and localization

 \subsection{Geometric SLAM}

-Geometric SLAM and semantic SLAM modules run in parallel in our system.
+Geometric SLAM is run in parallel with semantic SLAM in our system.
 We employ the RTAB-MAP \cite{labbe2019rtab} algorithm for geometric SLAM.
 It generates a grid map $\mathbf{G}_t \in \{0, 1, -1\}^{W\times H}$, where $W$ and $H$ are the width and height of the grid map. $0$, $1$, and $-1$ in the grid map represent free, occupied, and unknown space respectively, as shown in Fig. \ref{fig:grid map}.
 The geometric SLAM module also estimates the robot pose $(\mathbf{\mu}_{p,t}, \mathbf{\Sigma}_{p,t})$, where $\mathbf{\mu}_{p, t}$ and $\mathbf{\Sigma}_{p, t}$ are the mean and covariance of the robot pose at time instance $t$.

-We use off-the-shelve tools \cite{bormann2018indoor} to segment the grid map into different geometric rooms: a room is defined as any space enclosed within a number of walls to which entry is possible only by a door or other dividing structure that connects it either to a hallway or to another room.
-Every grid on the grid map $\mathbf{G}_t$ is assigned with a corresponding room ID: $\mathbf{R}_t \in \mathbb{N}^{W\times H}$.
-An example is provided in Fig. \ref{fig:segmented room}.